max-talanov/1/computational emotional thinking course/thinking.md

 **Logical Contradiction**.
 Try to prove that your problem cannot be solved, and then look for a flaw in that argument.

 **Logical Reasoning**.
 We often try to make chains of deductions.
-However, this can lead to wrong conclusions when our assumptions turn out to be unsound.2
+However, this can lead to wrong conclusions when our assumptions turn out to be unsound.

 **External Representations**.
 If you find that you’re losing track of details, you can resort to keeping records and notes, or drawing suitable diagrams.